 County or City Ordinance for Animal Cruelty

 Section 828.27, F.S., gives the governing body of a county or municipality the authority to enact ordinances relating to animal control or cruelty.
 A city or county ordinance violation is a civil infraction, with a maximum civil penalty not exceeding $500.

-In Florida, twenty-three (23) counties, including Hillsborough County, have ordinances in place prohibiting a dog from being outside or tethered during periods of extreme weather conditions, such as extreme heat, freezing or near-freezing temperatures, during thunderstorms, lightning storms, tornado watches or warnings, or during tropical storm or hurricane watches or warnings.
+In Florida, twenty-three (23) counties, including Hillsborough County, have ordinances in place prohibiting a dog from being outside or tethered during periods of extreme weather conditions, such as extreme heat, freezing or near-freezing temperatures, during thunderstorms, lightning storms, tornado watches or warnings, or during a tropical storm or hurricane watches or warnings.

 Ways Animal Cruelty is Reported in Hillsborough County, FL – Visit the Animal Rights Foundation of Florida website to learn more about who to contact about a suspected incident of animal cruelty.
 Many of these tips that an animal has been abused, neglected, or otherwise victimized are reported to local law enforcement agencies, local animal control agencies, the SPCA, the Humane Society, or Hillsborough County Pet Resources.
 Tips about suspected cases of animal cruelty are often made anonymously.